Opatija

 Lungomare Coastal Promenade

-A scenic 12-kilometer seaside walkway stretching from Volosko to Lovran, offering breathtaking sea views and shaded paths.
+A scenic 12-kilometre seaside walkway stretching from Volosko to Lovran, offering long sea views and shaded paths.

 St. James’ Church